selwynpolit/d9book/book/caching.md

 4. What causes the representation of the thing I'm rendering become outdated?
 I.e., which things does it depend upon, so that when those things change, so should my representation?
 Those are the cache tags.

 5. When does the representation of the thing I'm rendering become outdated?
 I.e., is the data valid for a limited period of time only?
 That is the max-age (maximum age).
 It defaults to "permanently (forever) cacheable" (`Cache::PERMANENT`).
-When the representation is only valid for a limited time, set a max-age, expressed in seconds.
+When the representation is only valid for a limited time, set a `max-age`, expressed in seconds.
 Zero means that it's not cacheable at all.

 Cache contexts, tags and max-age must always be set, because they affect the cacheability of the entire response.
 Therefore they "bubble" and parents automatically receive them.